-Mindfulness has huge benefits for your employees and leaders both in their professional and their personal lives.
+Mindfulness has huge benefits for your employees and leaders both in their professional and personal lives.

 Fortunately, there are many ways to learn mindfulness, and one of those ways is through a workshop.